 In my estimation, about 98% of assignments are submitted electronically saving trees and paper.
 Trees help to filter the air, provide habitat for wildlife, including many species of bird and helps to prevent topsoil erosion.
 Never forget that taking environmental responsibility has benefits for humanity also including cleaner water and air to breathe when you’re cycling, walking with your children, the dog or jogging.
 You don’t have to be a hippie or ‘granola type’ to do your part and benefit from improved stewardship.

 For the few assignments that still used paper, I found this sustainable paper made from hemp: Sustainable Hemp Paper.
 I have some!
 It has a nice look and feel.
 There are different textures and different types.
 Maybe the average person doesn’t put in this much energy to buying paper, but I was glad to find some, so I am glad to share it with you!
-As you know, living lightly (as much as possible) on the earth brings me joy.
+As you know, living lightly on the earth as much as is feasible on this current part of my journey brings me joy.
 I submit that you will find joy in doing what you can there also.
 Remember that it’s a journey not a destination, but do enjoy it.

 During various university travels (man I’m going to miss that free bus/train pass to pretty much anywhere in the state!)
 I bumped into a few of you on bad air days and you asked about my pollution mask.
 Here is the link for those:

 I got this bumper sticker from a block party from a booth of the sustainability department of my university.

 Finally, I was very impressed to be introduced to a brand new idea on campus: (Drum roll)… A Monarch butterfly (important pollinator) habitat on campus!
 Monarch/pollinator education and conservation.
 Don’t make the common mistake of thinking that these environmental issues are not important or that they don’t apply to or affect us because they absolutley do.